 Variety: Commercial growers are limited in crop varieties because of yield, shipping durability, and shelf life requirements.
 Although this is why vegetables and produce are available on our supermarket shelves at any time of the year, these crops are not necessarily bred for flavor and nutrition.
-Farmers growing for a local market, however, can grow many different varieties of a crop, offering numerous options for consumers, and harvesting crops at peak ripeness optimizes the flavor, juiciness, and nutritional value.
+Farmers growing for a local market, however, can grow many different varieties of a crop, offering numerous options for consumers, and harvesting crops at peak ripeness optimize the flavor, juiciness, and nutritional value.

 Growing Methods: No matter the size of the farm, how a farmer tends to the soil and manages pests is critical.
 Organic matter, cover crops, letting fields go fallow to let the soil regenerate, and the practice of integrated pest management are some of the methods used by farmers to maintain healthy soil and crops.